 LPR camera at front entrance.

 Simple and secure access is vital for both residential and commercial real estate.
-With this in mind, an LPR camera is one effective way to control access for vehicles at your property.
+With this in mind, an LPR camera is one effective way to control access to parking at your property.

-But what is an LPR camera and how do you choose the right one for your building?
-Don’t worry, we’ve got you covered.
+But what is an LPR camera, and how do you choose the right one for your building?

 In this post, we cover: